ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Missing Remaining information

-The server does not expose `RateLimit-Remaining` values, but resets the limit counter every second.
+The server does not expose `RateLimit-Remaining` values (for example, because the underlying counters are not available).
+Instead, it resets the limit counter every second.

 It communicates to the client the limit of 10 quota-units per second always returning the couple `RateLimit-Limit` and `RateLimit-Reset`.